nighttime/DL-Projects/README.md

 I use Python 3 with Keras and a TensorFlow backend.

 ## Contents:
-* MNIST
+* MNIST digit classification
-  * feed_forward: this is a basic feed-forward implementation of a handwritten digit classifier.
+  * feed_forward: this is a 2-layer, feed-forward network for handwritten digit classification (achieves 97.04% accuracy)